VarshaRajS/VisitingCard.github.io/README.md

 # Visiting Card

 This is a visiting Card created using HTML and CSS.
-Building this project can help us to realise and practice Box Model of CSS as it is one of the most important topic of CSS.
+Building this project can help us to realise and practice Box Model of CSS as it is one of the most important topics of CSS.

 ## Built With: